Controlling incremental technical debt

 4. Assign accountability for kinds of technical debt

-Some kinds of incremental technical debt result from actions (or inactions) within the enterprise.
-Some do not.
-To control the incremental technical debt that arises from internal causes, hold people accountable for the debt their actions generate.
-Use Fowler’s Technical Debt Quadrant [Fowler 2009] as the basis for assessing and distributing internal financial accountability.
-It’s useful for both debt retirement costs (MPrin) and metaphorical interest charges (secured technical debt is technical debt for which resources have been allocated (possibly in a forward time period) to guarantee the debt’s retirement and possibly its associated MICs.
+Some kinds of incremental technical debt result from actions (or inactions) within the enterprise; some do not.
+To control the kinds of incremental technical debt that arise from internal causes, hold people accountable for the debt their actions generate.
+Use Fowler’s Technical Debt Quadrant [Fowler 2009] as the basis for assessing and distributing internal financial accountability for debt retirement costs (MPrin) and metaphorical interest charges (MICs).
+For example, in Fowler’s terms, a Reckless/Inadvertent incident could carry a rating that would lead to imposing higher assessed charges for the debt originators than would a Prudent/Deliberate incident, the charges for which might be zero.

 Last words